Difficult Economic Times Directly Impact Domestic Violence

 Unfortunately, many victims of domestic violence never reach out for help.
 With the current state of the economy, a common reason for staying in a violent relationship is lack of financial resources.
 However, victims also stay because of love, guilt, fear of violence, and lack of knowledge regarding their legal rights.
 Pop star Rihanna, has recently given insight on the victim's perspective, following her assault by former boyfriend Chris Brown.
 Rihanna told the media that she was embarrassed and ashamed by the assault.
 She blamed herself and reunited with Brown in an attempt to protect him.
 According to Nathaniel Fields, senior vice president of a victim assistance agency in New York, these feelings are common to victims of domestic violence and often prevent them from reaching out to obtain protection.
 Rihanna recognized this and advised other victims to "come out of the situation and look at it in the third person and for what it really is."

 For those victims who do seek help, there are many legal remedies available for their protection.
 Consulting with an attorney can be helpful to determine whether you are a victim of domestic violence under California law and if so, to ensure that you are taking the proper steps to protect yourself and your children.
 At Mello & Pickering, LLP, we can assist you with your domestic violence case whether you are the victim or the alleged aggressor.
-We offer free 20 minute phone consultations wherein we can explain your rights and the legal process surrounding your case.
+We offer free consultations wherein we can explain your rights and the legal process surrounding your case.
 Schedule an appointment with us today by calling (408) 288-7800, so we can help guide you through this difficult time.